Belmont Park

-The race park's main dirt track has earned the nickname, "the Big Sandy," given its prominent overall dimensions (1+1/2 mi) and the deep, sometimes tiring surface.
+Operated by the New York Racing Association (NYRA), Belmont Park is typically open for racing from late April through mid-July (known as the Spring meet), and again from mid-September through late October (the Fall meet).
+The race park's main dirt track has earned the nickname, "the Big Sandy", given its prominent overall dimensions (1+1/2 mi) and the deep, sometimes tiring surface.
 Belmont is also sometimes known as "The Championship Track" because almost every major champion in racing history since the early 20th century has competed on the racecourse – including all of the Triple Crown winners.
-Belmont Park, with its big, wide, sweeping turns and long homestretch, is considered one of the fairest racetracks.
-The Hall of Fame champion Easy Goer graces the cover of the 2005 book, Belmont Park: A Century of Champions, with paintings by Richard Stone Reeves and text by Edward L. Bowen.
-The book chronicles seventy racehorses who competed from 1905 to 2005 thrilling fans, setting records, and becoming legends at the venerable New York track.
+Belmont Park, with its large, wide, sweeping turns and long homestretch, is considered one of the fairest racetracks in America.

-Belmont hosted its largest crowd in 2004, when 120,139 saw Smarty Jones upset by Birdstone in his Triple Crown bid.
+Belmont hosted its largest crowd at the 2004 Belmont Stakes, when 120,139 spectators saw Smarty Jones upset by Birdstone in his Triple Crown bid.